Beta-CoRM: A Bayesian Approach for $n$-gram Profiles Analysis: Introduction

-In this paper we centre our attention on a new class of Bayesian models specifically built to be used with $n$-gram profiles when the observations are grouped and assumed to be completely characterised by the presence/absence of the $n$-grams, used as features.
-Our approach is based on the underlying theory of compound random measures (CoRM's) \citep{jim+fabrizio}, which allows us to define a hierarchy across groups controlled by a beta global distribution and a beta score distribution at a group level.
-The beta-CoRM approach proposed here is a flexible probabilistic model for which a slice sampling method for the posterior and predictive inference is also derived.
-CoRM's are particularly attractive for $n$-gram profiles, since they allow us to construct correlated measures that characterise and differentiate the groups.
+Working with hierarchies of discrete nonparametric priors has become quite popular since it allows the so-called effect of sharing of information.
+In this paper, we centre our attention on the class of compound random measures \citep{jim+fabrizio,jim+fabrizio2} as the discrete nonparametric prior.
+We believe that compound random measures, are particularly attractive for $n$-gram profiles since they allow us to build correlated measures that characterise and differentiate the groups and which yield a flexible model whose complexity grows with the size of the data.
+In particular, the beta-CoRM approach proposed here is a flexible probabilistic model, which allows us to define a hierarchy across groups and (contrary to other hierarchies of discrete nonparameteric priors) at the same time allows us to differentiate the importance of the shared features across groups.
 This is especially useful for finding the most influential features in each group from a common list of features.
-Furthermore, the structure of our model allows us to introduce a generalisation that can be used for the vital task of feature selection in the high-dimensional setting of $n$-grams.
+Furthermore, the structure of our model allows us to introduce a generalisation that can be used for the vital task of feature selection in the high-dimensional setting of $n$-grams, and hence, overcome the curse of dimensionality.

-The remainder of the paper is as follows: in Section~\ref{ngramProf} we provide a more detailed description of $n$-gram profiles and their applications; in Section~\ref{betaCoRM} and Section~\ref{featSel} we present our proposed model and the generalisation to allow a feature selection step; in Section~\ref{Est} we detail the posterior inference of the model where a slice sampling technique is developed for a faster update mechanism; in Section~\ref{Sensitivity} we present a prior sensitivity analysis, paying special attention to the generalised version; in Section~\ref{Examples} we present the results of applying our proposed methodologies to real-case applications found in the cyber security realm; lastly, in Section~\ref{conclusion} we provide some general conclusions and future work.
+The remainder of the paper is as follows: in Section~\ref{ngramProf} we provide a more detailed description of $n$-gram profiles and their applications; in Section~\ref{betaCoRM} and Section~\ref{featSel} we present our proposed model and the generalisation to allow a feature selection step; in Section~\ref{Est} we detail the posterior inference of the model where a slice sampling technique is developed for a faster update mechanism; in Section~\ref{Sensitivity} we present a prior sensitivity analysis paying special attention to the generalised version; in Section~\ref{Examples} we present the results of applying our proposed methodologies to real-case applications found in the cyber security realm; lastly in Section~\ref{conclusion} we provide some general conclusions and future work.